A positive mindset is needed for securing a NED appointment

 Tip 2 – Evaluate your experience, skills, and level of expertise

-If you discover gaps or deficiencies in your skills and experience, think about ways you can bridge those skill gaps, ie Governance training, financial literacy courses, industry experience, and IT skills.
-Should you pivot your focus towards NED appointments that do not require those skills and knowledge?
-Even a committee or board committee role may be the right option for you at this time.
+Research and create a physical list of organisations that would benefit from your unique combination of skills and experience, now or in the future.
+Then address any gaps or deficiencies in your skills and experience.
+Identify possible ways you can bridge those gaps, i.e., governance training, financial literacy courses, additional industry experience, or IT and cybersecurity training.
+If necessary, consider shifting your focus to NED appointments that better align with your existing skills and expertise.
+A committee or advisory board role may be the right option for you at this time.

 Tip 3 – Set realistic time expectations